Zichqec/YAYA_Fundamentals/Module 1 - Basic Building Blocks/03 - Data Types.md

 The above function will output `Hello, (CR)(LF)"world"!`

-It is worth noting that, if you try to run these strings in a ghost as they are, you will only see the top line.
+If you try to run these strings in a ghost as they are, you will only see the first line.
 This is because SHIORI requests have their information separated by CRLF, so the baseware will only see the first line as the response that should be output in the ghost's balloon.
 You can manipulate these strings if you want and replace the CRLF with a tag like \n, to make them work as a linebreak for your ghost's dialogue.
+We'll learn how to do that later.

 The final data type that YAYA has is arrays, which we will cover in the next module.